-On Jan.
-30, 1973, less than 10 people witnessed the first live performances by Kiss at the Popcorn Club (soon to be renamed the Coventry) in Queens, N.Y.
-According to bassist Gene Simmons, the group was paid $50 for performing two sets that evening.
+Fewer than 10 people witnessed the first live performances by Kiss on Jan.
+30, 1973, at the Popcorn Club in Queens, N.Y.
+According to bassist Gene Simmons, the group earned a whopping $50 for performing two sets that evening.

 Watch Kiss Perform 'Deuce' in 1973